Warning, this post, may, or may not, be considered explicit. Judge for yourself, you poodle-faker Gentle Reader!

-The thing is (and there’s always a thing) the English language is peculiarly rich with luscious words: like kafuffle, tatterdemalion, curdle, spelunking, frippet, pollock, macerate, waddle, shenanigans, plonker, booby, and kumquat.
 I wonder often about other linguistic cultures: do they have equally satisfying words?
+Or even the concept of satisfying mouth feel?
 Do they enjoying saying them the way we do?
-Or is it just us, with our eccentric enthusiasm for alliteration and ruthless penchant for scrumping words from other cultures, who can take satisfaction from the mere word itself?
-(Speaking of which, whoever could possibly have thought “vacuum” a good idea?)
-Or am I being linguistically superior and speaking nothing more than preposterous twaddle?
+Is the mouth feel the same if you grow up speaking a different language?
+Or is it mostly English, with our eccentric enthusiasm for alliteration and ruthless penchant for scrumping words from other cultures, who can take satisfaction from the word alone without its meaning?

 Quote of the Day: